 Jerusalem sage is a shrub native to the Middle East that produces delightful yellow flowers even in drought conditions and very poor soil.
 It is an excellent choice for arid climates and hard to plant problem sites.
 Keep reading to learn more Jerusalem sage information, such as how to grow Jerusalem sage and tips for Jerusalem sage care.

 Jerusalem Sage Information

 What is Jerusalem sage?
 Jerusalem sage is a shrub that ranges natively from Turkey to Syria.
 Despite its name, it is actually a close relative of mint.
 The misnomer comes from the appearance of its leaves, which are pale green and soft, like those of a sage plant.

 There are actually several species of Jerusalem sage, all of which fall under the family name Phlomis.
 The most popular is Phlomis fruticosa.
-This Jerusalem sage usually grows to a height and spread of 3-4 feet (0.9-1.2 m.).
+This Jerusalem sage usually grows to a height and spread of 3 to 4 feet (1 m.).